itszakjo/foodicsTask/README.md

 ## Intro
 This Repo is for Foodics Hiring Task.
-The task is building an inventory management system
+The task is building an inventory management system ( single merchant )

 ## Features
 1. Simple auth system with Sanctum (for advanced auth system with OAuth2 passport is recommended )